 There are many diseases that can be transmitted while injecting this drug.
 HIV and hepatitis are just two possible diseases that can be transmitted.
 Liver disease and kidney disease have also been associated with crystal meth addiction.
 People who inject the medication may suffer collapsed veins, abscesses at the injection site and infection.
 Pneumonia and tuberculosis are other diseases that some users suffer from.
 Some people will experience psychotic symptoms long after they stop using the drug.

 Calling a crystal meth abuse helpline is a great way to find sources for treatment.
 This is a great way for users to reach out for help, and it’s also helpful for loved ones of addicts.
-The helpline gives users someone to talk to and an anonymous way to seek advice and learn about addiction treatment options.
+The hotline numbers are typically open 24/7 and give users someone to talk to and an anonymous way to seek advice and learn about addiction treatment options.

 Some questions you might ask when calling include: